IF1007/gateway/docs/README.md

   }
 ```

 The `protectedUrls` is a string array of the endpoints that must be protected by authetication.
 For example, to protect the `graphql`, the string `"/graphql"` must be provided in the array.
 The `tokenSecret` represents the Salt to be used in the encoding process.
-Once an endpoint is protected, the following error JSON is displaied:
+Once an endpoint is protected, the following error JSON is displayed with a valid token is informed:
 ```yaml
 {"error": "Forbidden"}
 ```
+> Note: a generated token is valid for 7 days.
+After that, a new login process must be done.

 To access such a protected endpoint, one must first get a token by submitting a JSON informing a valid username and password to the `/login` endpoint:
 ```sh
 curl -H "Content-type: application/json" \